guardian/guration/README.md

 # Guration

 A module that allows you to validate drag and drop actions on a tree of data, culminating in 'edits' that describe the modification on a normalized data structure (rather than the whole tree).
-There are two types of edits a `Remove` and an `Insert`.
-The drag and drop logic is handle by the `Level` component, so reference below to drag zones and drop zones will refer to the drag zones created using the `Level` component.
+There are two types of edits a `Move` and an `Insert`.
+The drag and drop logic is handle by the `Level` component, so references below to drag zones and drop zones will refer to the drag zones created using the `Level` component.

 Note that **a valid drop doesn't changed the rendered tree**, instead the expectation is that state updates will be made in the consumer appilcation in response to these edits that cause a render to the `Guration` part of the app that then reflects these edits.